Harlingen, Texas

-Harlingen (/ˈhɑːrlᵻndʒᵻn/ HAR-lin-jin) is a city in Cameron County in the central region of the Rio Grande Valley of the southern part of the U.S. state of Texas, about 30 mi from the coast of the Gulf of Mexico.
-The city covers more than 104 km2 and is the second-largest city in Cameron County, as well as the fifth-largest in the Rio Grande Valley.
+Harlingen (/ˈhɑːrlᵻndʒᵻn/ HAR-lin-jin) is a city in Cameron County, Texas.
+It is located in the central region of the Rio Grande Valley, about 30 mi from the coast of the Gulf of Mexico.
+The city covers more than 104 km2 and is the second-largest city in Cameron County, as well as the sixth-largest in the Rio Grande Valley.
 As of the 2020 census, the city had a population of 71,892.

 Harlingen is a principal city of the Brownsville–Harlingen metropolitan area, which is part of the larger Brownsville–Harlingen–Raymondville combined statistical area, included in the Matamoros–Brownsville metropolitan region.